Swansea is a mystery.

 Once upon a time, there were four people: Everybody, Somebody, Anybody and Nobody.
 There was an important job to be done and Everybody was sure that Somebody would do it.
 Anybody could have done it, but Nobody did it.
 Somebody got angry about that, because it was Everybody’s job.
 Everybody thought Anybody could do it, but Nobody realized that Everybody wouldn’t do it.
 It ended up that Everybody blamed Somebody when Nobody did what Anybody could have.

 Councils will do what they are legally mandated to do and what they they have the revenue to pay for.
 Bin lorries will travel their designated daily routes and recycling centres will accept some (but, frustratingly, not all) waste, and there it ends.
-Areas blighted by tipping will not be cleared.
+Areas remain blighted by litter, discarded items andtipping.

 A layer of communication and organisation is missing: the inhabitants don’t like the mess but feel inadequate to tackle it; the authority performs its statutory duty within its budget limitations, and the mess persists.
 I suspect that there is a lot of goodwill that could be tapped in to if only we had a thing that could do the tapping.
 Suggestions, please.